Imagine we open the borders and you, as a citizen, can live anywhere in the world. Where would you move?

 Well, let’s look at the most interesting map I’ve ever seen.
 According to Gallup, this is the population countries would gain/lose if the borders were open and everyone could move wherever they wanted:

-What this map shows is that there would be a huge rush for those dark green countries: New Zealand (231% population gain), Iceland (208% gain), United Arab Emirates (204% gain), Switzerland (187% gain), Singapore (185% gain), Australia (179% gain), Kuwait (169% gain), Bhutan (162% gain), Canada (147% gain), Luxembourg (131% gain), and Norway (109% gain).
+What this map shows is that there would be a huge rush for those dark green countries: New Zealand (231% population gain), Iceland (208% gain), and United Arab Emirates (204% gain), as well as Switzerland (187% gain), Singapore (185% gain), Australia (179% gain), Kuwait (169% gain), Bhutan (162% gain), Canada (147% gain), Luxembourg (131% gain), and Norway (109% gain).

-There would also be modest increases in those lighter green areas: In North & South America, The United States (46% gain), Panama (34% gain), Costa Rica (25% gain), and Uruguay (5% gain).
-Much of western Europe would see an influx, including Sweden (98% gain), Greenland, (91% gain), Ireland (48% gain), Germany (45% gain), France (44% gain), Austria (44% gain), Portugal (40% gain), Finland (38% gain), UK (37% gain), Spain (36% gain) Netherlands (29% gain), and Belgium (17% gain).
-Elsewhere, Saudi Arabia would see a 90% gain, Botswana a 35% gain, Gabon a 23% gain, Central African Republic a 7% gain, Thailand a 2% gain, and Japan a 1% gain.
+There would also be modest increases in those lighter green areas: In North & South America, the United States would see an influx (46% gain), as would Panama (34% gain), Costa Rica (25% gain), and Uruguay (5% gain).
+Most of western Europe would see an influx, especially Sweden (98% gain), Greenland, (91% gain), Ireland (48% gain), and Germany (45% gain).
+Elsewhere, Saudi Arabia would see a 90% gain, Botswana a 35% gain, and Gabon a 23% gain.

 But the rest of the world, all those countries in orange and red, would drastically lose people.
 We’re talking most of Latin America, almost all of South America and Africa, and almost all of Eastern Europe and Asia.